ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Introduction

-Given these currents in research within the community, we conducted a survey of nearby star systems with known substellar companions at Arecibo Observatory (AO) in 2010-2011.
-A detailed account of the analysis and interpretation of one exoplanet system that we surveyed, HD 189733, has recently been presented in ROME I \citep{rou19} and ROME II \citep{rl19}.
-In Section 2, we describe our target selection methodology, instrumentation, and observations.
-In Sections 3 and 4, we present the results of our survey, and contextualize these results both in terms of ultracool dwarf (UCD) radio activity, and star-planet interactions.
-In the latter section, we also discuss the implications of our results on the search for direct emissions from exoplanets and potential civilizations within their habitable zones (HZs).
-Finally, we conclude by reviewing the significance of this survey and providing suggestions for future work in Section 5.
-Together, these results and considerations indicate that the direct detection of exoplanet auroral emissions, and their indirect detection and characterization via star-planet interactions remains an admirable, although difficult, goal.
+Given these considerations, we conducted a survey of nearby exoplanet-hosting systems at Arecibo Observatory (AO) in 2010-2011 to search for enhanced coronal radio emissions that may be linked to magnetic star-planet interactions.
+A detailed account of the analysis and interpretation of one exoplanet system that we surveyed, HD 189733, was presented in ROME I and II \citep{rou19,rl19}.
+Section 2 describes our target selection methodology, instrumentation, and observations.
+Section 3 presents the detection limits and orbital phase coverage of our survey for potential magnetic star-planet interactions.
+Section 4 contextualizes these results with respect to searches for magnetic star-planet interactions at other wavelengths and considers the reasons for nondetection.
+Section 5 concludes by reviewing the significance of this survey and providing suggestions for future work.
+The results of our survey indicate that the detection and characterization of exoplanet magnetism at radio wavelengths via magnetic star-planet interactions remains an admirable, although difficult, goal.